 If you open a text, Mail, Twitter, Messages, Slack, Instagram or Facebook and the character is visible, on your iPhone or other Apple device it could crash the software.
 It may be impossible to open the app again, with the only fix being reinstalling the app.

-How to avoid the Telugu text bug
+How to fix the Telugu text bomb

 It might only crash the Messages app, but it could cause you to be returned to the lock screen, or worse, freeze or even restart the device.

-Twitter user Abraham Masri, who identified the issue, says the link could cause devices to freeze, respiring, lag, and on occasion, experience battery issues.
+Twitter user Abraham Masri, who identified the issue, said the link could cause devices to freeze, respiring, lag, and on occasion, experience battery issues.
 Respring is a term used to describe the device restarting from SpringBoard (iOS's graphical user interface), it takes about 10 seconds and returns you to the lock screen.

 ?
 Effective Power is back, baby!— Abraham Masri (@cheesecakeufo) January 16, 2018